-Cordillera Real also provide a splendid landscape for hiking (ideal for acclimatising).
+Cordillera Real also provide a magnificent landscape for hiking (ideal for acclimatising).

 The ranges goes from almost Lago Titicaca (on its North West tip) down to the suburbs of La Paz (on its South East tip), and is about 150 kms long.